cjunwchen/jekins-okd311/README.md

 			echo "deploying…."
 	}

-Trigger the pipeline by click "Build Now"
+Trigger the pipeline by click "Build Now".
+The sample [Jenkinsfile](https://github.com/cjunwchen/jekins-okd311/blob/master/Jenkinsfile) here is for creating a new app.